SajinaPK/AWS_Learning/Solution_Architect/17_SQS_SNS_Kinesis_Active MQ/Messaging.md

         - Message Filtering
 	    - JSON policy used to filter messages sent to SNS topics subscription.
 For ex if a new transaction messages has a field called state then we can create a filter policy for state as placed (for placed orders), another policy for cancelled, declined etc which all go to different SQS queue and may have another SQS queue to have all the messages unfiltered.

-- **Kinesis**
+**4. Kinesis**
   - real time Big data streaming
   - Managed service to collect, process, and analyze real time streaming data at any scale.
   - Sub services -**Kinesis Data streams, Data Firehose, Data analytics and Video streams** are there
   - Ingest real time data such as Application logs, Metrics, Website clickstreams, IoT telemetry data …

 - **Kinesis Data Streams**
     - Way to stream big data in your systems.